 Find out more about your responsibilities and commitments, the skills we’re looking for, the training we provide, and the benefits of becoming a Sustainability Ambassador.
-Applications currently closed - we will re-open for applications in spring 2020.
+Applications for the 2020/21 cohort are now open – apply today!

 The Sustainability Ambassadors program is an immersive leadership experience for UBC students interested in personal, collaborative, and community engaged learning.
 The program offers opportunities for critical and creative engagement, and experiences for students to practice their leadership skills and sustainability competencies through learning, planning, and idea implementation.

 - Develop competencies and skills to foster innovation, equity, and mutual respect

 - Translate sustainability ideas into action

 - Increase awareness of sustainability issues on and off campus

 - Get students involved in sustainability through interdisciplinary programming and engagement with multiple stakeholders

 Read all the information on this page to make sure you understand the responsibilities and can commit the time required to participate.

 2. Prepare your application

 Our online application will ask you some questions about why you want to be a Sustainability Ambassador, what you hope to learn, and to describe key strengths or qualities you will bring to the role.